 As you grow old, your retirement fund isn’t going anywhere — so wouldn’t it be better to make sure it’s growing, instead of simply sitting around until you spend it?
 One way to do this is to take out a certificate of deposit (CD), which is an arrangement where you’ll essentially put a lump sum in the bank for a predetermined amount of time in exchange for high-interest returns by the end of the period.
 Certificates of deposit are FDIC-insured, which means you’re insured for up to $250,000 per deposit, and won’t have to worry about it being at risk.
 Typically, the period for CDs can be 6 months, 1 year, or 18 months.
 Of course, you have the option of taking out your funds before your period ends if needed, but there will be a small penalty and you won’t get your promised interest back.
 But if you can afford to keep your money within the CD arrangement for longer periods of time, you can even build a CD ladder.
 This involves acquiring multiple CDs that mature at different dates, so you can get a higher amount of money back periodically.

-There are many ways you can start investing in real estate: You can explore real estate crowdfunding, buy a property and rent it out on Airbnb or long-term leases, or even invest in a Real Estate Investment Trust (REIT).
+Real estate investment is often overlooked when thinking through retirement planning because people assume it’s going to be too difficult to get started.
+However, there are many ways you can start investing in real estate: You can explore real estate crowdfunding, buy a property and rent it out on Airbnb or long-term leases, or even invest in a Real Estate Investment Trust (REIT).
 While the first two methods are straightforward, many may be unfamiliar with REITs, which The Balance defines as a security that has a goal of receiving rental income on the properties, while also participating in price appreciation.
 This will allow you to buy and trade REITs like a stock.
 Whichever option you choose, real estate investments are an excellent way to build wealth and are perhaps the most universally effective of all passive income methods.

 Overall, money invested during your retirement years should not come with too much risk.
 It is best to keep investments predictable, even if the returns are not significant, to avoid losses of funds that are crucial for your retirement years.